 homesearch

-impactTV is easy.
+ImpactTV is easy.
 If you want to watch basketball, you throw a basketball at the screen and it switches to the basketball game.
 If you want to watch baseball, you throw a baseball.
 If you want the kids channel, you throw a teddy bear.
-A very intuitive interface, as demonstrated by a 5 year old kid, who did not need any instructions, but kept on throwing all sort of objects at it.
+A very intuitive interface, as demonstrated by a 5 year old kid who did not need any instructions, but kept on throwing all sort of objects at it.

 In scientific terms, ImpactTV is a system where physical objects contain digital information, without actually holding any data.
 It is a unique interface to the old problem of the remote control.